You are here

 3. All programs should clearly identify what education and/or experience prerequisites are necessary for enrollment.
 If no prerequisite is necessary, a statement to this effect should be made.
 Prerequisites should be specified in precise language so potential participants can readily ascertain whether they qualify for the program or whether the program is above or below their level of knowledge or skill.

-4. Programs should be developed by individual(s) qualified in the subject matter and in instructional design.
+4. Programs should be developed by an individual(s) qualified in the subject matter and in instructional design.
 Although both competencies are necessary in developing a program, this standard is not intended to suggest any individual developer be both technically competent and competent in instructional design.
-"Instructional design" is a plan that specifies the learning objectives of the program, the content of the program, the methods of presentation (such as case studies, lecture, work groups, programmed instruction, use of audio or visual aids or group participation) and the manner of evaluating whether the learning objectives were achieved.
+"Instructional design" is a plan that specifies the learning objectives of the program, the content of the program, the methods of presentation (such as case studies, lecture, work groups, programmed instruction, use of audio or visual aids, or group participation) and the manner of evaluating whether the learning objectives were achieved.
 Adequacy of technical knowledge or skill in instructional design may be demonstrated by appropriate experience or education.
-The level of technical competence and instructional design skills the developer(s) should possess will vary depending on certain characteristics of the program, such as the number of times it will be presented, the length of the program, the complexity of the subject matter and the number of participants.
+The level of technical competence and instructional design skills the developer(s) should possess will vary depending on certain characteristics of the program, such as the number of times it will be presented, the length of the program, the complexity of the subject matter, and the number of participants.

 5. Program content should be current.
 A program developer must judiciously review the course content and materials to assure they are accurate and consistent with currently accepted standards relating to the program's subject matter.
 Between these reviews, errata sheets should be issued where appropriate and obsolete materials should be deleted.
-However, between the time a new pronouncement, requirement or regulation is issued and the issuance of errata sheets or removal of obsolete materials, the instructor is responsible for informing participants of changes.
+However, between the time a new pronouncement, requirement, or regulation is issued and the issuance of errata sheets or removal of obsolete materials, the instructor is responsible for informing participants of changes.
 If, for example, a new accounting standard is issued, a program will not be considered current unless the ramifications of the new standard have been incorporated into the materials or the instructor appropriately informs the participants of the new standard.

-6. Programs should be reviewed by qualified person(s) other than the preparer(s) to ensure compliance with the above standards.
+6. Programs should be reviewed by a qualified person(s) other than the preparer(s) to ensure compliance with the above standards.
 It may be impracticable to review certain programs, such as a short lecture given only once or in-house programs.
 In those cases, more reliance must be placed on the competence of the presenter.

 Recommended Standards for Formal Program Presentation

 2. Instructors should be qualified both with respect to program content and teaching methods used.
 The instructor is a key ingredient in the learning process in any group program.
 Therefore, it is imperative sponsors exercise great care in selecting qualified instructors for all group programs.
-A qualified instructor is one who is capable, through background, training, education and/or experience, of providing an environment conducive to learning.
+A qualified instructor is one who is capable, through background, training, education, and/or experience, of providing an environment conducive to learning.
 The instructor should be competent in the subject matter and skilled in the use of the appropriate teaching method(s).
 Although instructors are selected with great care, sponsors should evaluate their performance at the conclusion of each program to determine their suitability for continuing to serve as instructors in the future.

 3. Program sponsors should encourage participation only by individuals with appropriate education and/or experience.
 The term "education and/or experience" in the standard also implies participants will be expected to complete any advance preparation.
 An essential step in encouraging advance preparation is timely distribution of program materials.
-Although implementing this standard may be difficult, sponsors should make a significant effort to comply with the spirit of the standard by encouraging (1) enrollment only by eligible participants, (2) timely distribution of materials and (3) completion of any advance preparation.
+Although implementing this standard may be difficult, sponsors should make a significant effort to comply with the spirit of the standard by encouraging (1) enrollment only by eligible participants, (2) timely distribution of materials, and (3) completion of any advance preparation.

 4. The number of participants and physical facilities should be consistent with the teaching method(s) specified.
 The learning environment is affected by the number of participants and by the quality of the physical facilities.
 Sponsors have an obligation to pay serious attention to these two factors The maximum number of participants for a case-oriented discussion program, for example, should be considerably less than for a lecture program.
 The seating arrangement is also very important.
 For a discussion presentation, learning is enhanced if seating is arranged so participants can easily see and converse with each other.
 If small group sessions are an integral part of the program format, appropriate facilities should be available to encourage communication within a small group.
-In effect, class size, quality of facilities and seating arrangements are integral and important aspects of the educational environment and should be carefully controlled.
+In effect, class size, quality of facilities, and seating arrangements are integral and important aspects of the educational environment and should be carefully controlled.

 5. All programs should include some means for evaluating quality.
 Evaluations should be solicited from both participants and instructors.
 The objective of evaluations is to encourage sponsors to strive for increased program effectiveness.
 Programs should be evaluated to determine if: